 The severe category is almost as high as warnings go, and it means that we must all remain alert of the potential danger.

-The incidence of political party conferences and rallies could very well be set to increase dramatically in the near future, given the political climate and Brexit.
-If a no-confidence vote is taken and passed and a general election is called, there will be an explosion of political activity.
-The terrorist attack threat level could quite easily reach level five.
+The incidence of political party conferences and rallies could increase dramatically shortly, given the political climate and Brexit.
+If a no-confidence vote is taken and passed and a general election is called, political activity will explode.
+As a result, the terrorist attack threat level could quite easily reach level five.

-The use of motor vehicles, to carry explosive devices or simply to mow innocent people down in the street is on the increase.
-Which is why the need for Hostile Vehicle Mitigation (HVM) has never been so high.
-Luckily there are already a number of proven deterrents that can be employed to counter the threat from hostile vehicles.
+The use of motor vehicles to carry explosive devices or to mow innocent people down in the street is increasing, which is why the need for Hostile Vehicle Mitigation (HVM) has never been so high.
+Luckily there are already several proven deterrents that can be employed to counter the threat from hostile vehicles.

 The products available include things like gates, barriers and blockers.
-Some of these devices are permanent fixtures – some are temporary, and some are permanent but can be deployed only when the occasion arises.
+Some of these devices are permanent fixtures – some are temporary, and some can be deployed only when the occasion arises.

-Things like automatic bollards and shallow mount or full-depth blockers, all of which retract into the ground when not in use, require some sort of foundation to be installed.
+Things like automatic bollards and shallow mount or full-depth blockers, all of which retract into the ground when not in use, require some foundation to be installed.
 But if this is not possible, other systems can be employed that bolt straight into the ground.
-These too are substantial HVM systems designed to withstand a vehicle crashing into them.
-All of these products are manufactured to PAS 68 standards.
+These, too, are substantial HVM systems designed to withstand a vehicle crashing into them.
+Again, all of these products are manufactured to PAS 68 standards.